oieduardorabelo/hexchange/README.md

-## Hexchange Finance
+## Hexchange API 💵 💵 💵

 Example of API using three upstream services to aggregate data.
 One of them uses a webhook callback to return its results.

-Based on [Francisco Zanfranceschi](https://twitter.com/zanfranceschi) tweet challenge:
+Based on [Francisco Zanfranceschi](https://twitter.com/zanfranceschi) tweet challenge.

 ### Challenge:

 - Aggregate data from three [upstream](https://medium.com/code-factory-berlin/up-down-stream-what-is-it-a4b4792f5d0b) APIs into one API.
-One of them uses a webhook callback to return its results.
+- Upstream Service C uses a webhook callback to return its results.

 ### Diagram: